 Follow Along Program

+Is your child developing on track?
 Babies and young children grow and learn at their own rate.
-However, some children need special help to grow up healthy and learn skills such as sitting, walking, or talking.
-Minnesota´s Follow Along Program will help you know if your child is playing, talking, growing, moving, and acting like other children the same age.
+However, some children may need help to grow up healthy and learn skills such as sitting, walking, or talking.
+Minnesota´s Follow Along Program can help you track your child's development and let you know if your child is playing, talking, growing, moving, and behaving like other children the same age.

 What is the Follow Along Program?